-During the first week of class, students will identify and choose a species that is indigenous to the Great Lakes region to profile over the term.
+During the first week of class, students will identify and choose up to five species that are indigenous to the Great Lakes region to profile over the term.
 This assignment differs from the invasive species assignment because students are encouraged to investigate the cultural significance of the particular species they have chosen to profile.
 While taxonomic information about the species life and habitat is welcome, students should also consider the species in the context of historic and contemporary Indigenous land use.
 There is room for creative thinking in this assignment, and this is encouraged.
 For instance, if a student is able to locate the Indigenous words for a particular species, a discussion of Indigenous perspectives expressed in the word is acceptable.
-Similarly, it is acceptable for students to explore their particular species from more ecological perspectives (how does this species depend on other species within a habitat, how does it benefit other species, what conditions allow this specie to become invasive?).
-In the forum section of OWL, students will post bi-weekly updates that will include the following information: 1.
+Similarly, it is acceptable for students to explore their particular species from more ecological perspectives (which will be posted bi-weekly) how does this species depend on other species within a habitat, how does it benefit other species, what conditions allow the species to become invasive?).
+In the forum section of OWL, students will post a total of five threads (bi-weekly updates) that will include the following information: 1.
 A narrative about what the student learned for that week's installment about the species they are profiling.
 This narrative can be as long as the student wants it to be, but proper bibliographic citation is required for information that is drawn from externally.
 2. The two sources chosen for that week's profile installment along with an accompanying annotated bibliography that highlights the source's focus, relevance, scope, and how the article has informed the student and who the intended audience is.